Non-unitary evolution of neutrinos in matter and the leptonic unitarity test: Small unitarity-violation perturbation theory of neutrino oscillation in matter

 The matrix $U$ and $V$ are $3 \times 3$ and $N \times N$ matrices, respectively, and $W$ and $Z$ have sizes that just fill in the space.
 In our $(3+N)$ model, unitarity is obeyed in the whole $(3+N)$ state space:

 Then, the Hamiltonian $\tilde{H}$ in vacuum mass eigenstate basis is given by

 As in vacuum, the neutrino oscillation is governed only by the $U$ and $W$ matrices, and is independent of $Z$ and $V$ matrices.
 It is natural that $V$ matrix does not show up in physical Hamiltonian matrix because the rotations inside sterile basis does not have any physical meaning, if we observe the system only by the Standard Model interactions.
+However, the flavour basis Hamiltonian $H$ in (\ref{hamiltonian}) obviously depends on $Z$ and $V$.
+The apparent puzzle will be resolved in appendix~\ref{sec:flavor-basis-evolution}.